muhammadajlal/Weather-Android-Application/README.md

 2. **Retrieve Weather Data**: When the "Fetch Weather" button is pressed, the app hits the URL `https://api.openweathermap.org/data/2.5/weather?q=<city name>,pk&appid=<API KEY>` to retrieve the weather data for the city entered in the Edit Text field.
 The result of this request is a JSON file.

 3. **Display Weather Data**: The app parses the JSON file and displays the following weather data in the table:
-    - Overall weather conditions string
+    - Overall weather condition string
     - Current temperature in Celsius
     - Feels like temperature
     - Max temperature